simonhac/FroniusPusher/README.md

 ### Connection issues
 - Verify firewall settings allow access to inverter IPs
-- Check that port 8080 is not blocked
+- Check that port 3000 is not blocked
 - Ensure Node.js has network permissions

+### LiveOne integration issues
+- Verify your API key starts with 'fr_'
+- Check that LIVEONE_ENABLED is set to 'true' (not True or 1)
+- Monitor console logs for push status and any error messages
+- Ensure your network allows HTTPS connections to liveone.energy

 ### Chart display issues
 - Charts auto-scale to display all power values